At the forefront of cancer therapy development and treatment design

 Program goals & aims

-• Aim 1: Facilitate clinical translation of in-house drugs that target critical cancer drivers
+• Facilitate clinical translation of home-grown drugs

 Early Phase Clinical Trials